 Where did you get the idea for your business?

-How important for you has it been to have a mentor?
+How important is it to have a physical space for your business?